dan-niles/openai-gym-taxi-analysis/README.md

 ## Background

-This analysis was performed for a group project of CS3613: Introduction to Artificial Intelligence, based OpenAI Gym's Taxi environment.
+This analysis was performed for a group project of CS3613: Introduction to Artificial Intelligence, based on OpenAI Gym's Taxi environment.

 ### Introduction